-While we acknowledge that reunions take place in every part of the country, Southerners claim bragging rights to doing it better than anyone else.
-Perhaps it's because we use any excuse to lay out a spread, put on a pot of coffee, and gather with loved ones to catch up and tell stories.
+While we acknowledge that reunions take place in every part of the country, Southerners like to claim bragging rights to doing it better than anyone else.
+Perhaps it's because we jump at any excuse to lay out a spread of casseroles and gather with loved ones to catch up and tell stories.
 If you don't know, this ode to Southern family reunions says it all.

-None of these impromptu reunions compare, however, to the Annual Family Reunion, usually held on the same day each year at the same place.
-The cast of characters changes year to year, for some family members will have passed away and some new ones added, either by birth or marriage.
-Some reunions are large, heavily organized, and span a three-day weekend, while smaller families meet for a quiet meal and a few well-spent hours.
-Regardless of the size of the group or the length of the event, there are a few recurring elements that are necessary for a Southern Family Reunion.
-These must-have family reunion ideas will help you start planning a family reunion of your own in true Southern style.
+Nothing compares to the Annual Family Reunion, usually held on the same day each year at the same place.
+Some family members will have passed away and some new ones added, either by birth or marriage.
+Some reunions are heavily organized and span a weekend, while smaller families might meet for a quiet meal.
+However, the sentiment is the same: Let's have good food and lots of laughs.